dsyer/katacoda-scenarios/spring-boot/step4.md

 service/demo created
 ```

-and check that the application is running:
+Check that the application is running:

 `kubectl get all`{{execute}}